Top 10 best David Tennant 'Doctor Who' episodes

 In a nutshell: To escape a terrible enemy, the Doctor loses his memory — then finds love.

-Best Tennant moment: "John" realises he has to revert back to the Doctor, and we see the life he’ll never have with Joan pass before his eyes.
+Best Tennant moment: "John" realizes he has to revert to being the Doctor, and we see the life he’ll never have with Joan pass before his eyes.

 2. Blink